mikeknep/website/_posts/2022-02-13-distributing-terraform-resources.md

 ```

 Again, the example above is **invalid** Terraform code, but expresses what I wish was possible, as it would be the most concise declaration of what we want to provision.
-Instead, it seems we are forced into typing out nearly-duplicative module invocations, only changing the address and `providers` block each time:
+Instead, it seems we are forced into typing out nearly duplicative module invocations, only changing the address and `providers` block each time:

 ```terraform
 module "queue_ireland" {